It is a fast-moving world. Technology makes it even more rapid.

 This website contains affiliate links to some products and services.
 We may receive a commission for purchases made through these links at no extra cost to you.

 Hannah Derby is a digital marketer who is enthusiastic about trying out the newest trends and innovations in the digital marketing industry and helping businesses advance.
-She is also using her knowledge and expertise gained from a JTF Marketing training that raised her interest in the marketing automation industry.
+She is also interested in how these innovations impact the economy and business growth so she often blogs about current trends, especially in the business plan consultant field, and provides insights to her readers, which many times have proven helpful and useful.